Vanji Kottai Valipan: Reception

-Inspirations and remakes
+Other versions

-The film was inspired by the 1844 novel The Count of Monte Cristo.
-The film was shot simultaneously in Hindi as Raj Tilak with Gemini Ganesan, Vyjayanthimala and Padmini, who reprises their role from original.
+The film was remade in Hindi as Raj Tilak with Gemini Ganesan, Vyjayanthimala and Padmini, who reprised their roles from the original.
 It was also dubbed in Telugu as Vijaya Kota Veerudu.

 Legacy

 The film was well known for its technical brilliance where the title sequence showing a ship caught in a storm was an excellent example of onscreen presentation which was rarely seen in South Indian film of that time.
 However, it was the dance sequence of Vyjayanthimala and Padmini in the song "Kannum Kannum Kalanthu", which was choreographed by Hiralal, brother of B. Sohanlal, that is still remembered even today by the critics and audience alike, where the popularity of the song surpasses the popularity garnered by the film.
 The song was regarded as the best dance sequence in Indian cinema.
 The song was also used by many Indian classical dancers for stage performances.
 Subsequently, the catch line used by Veerappa, "Shabhash, sariyana potti!", which means "Bravo, an excellent competition!" has become a famous catch line and is still used by the people of Tamil Nadu.

+The opening lines of the song "Raja Magal Roja Malar" inspired two songs in the film Pillai Nila (1985).
+It also inspired the song "Raaja magal indha chinna raani thaan, Roja madal ival vanna maeni thaan" from the film Vaasalil Oru Vennilaa (1991).